 During my sessions, I am curious about the ways in which emotions speak through our faces and body posture.
 I pay attention to your tone of voice, movements, gestures, and facial expressions.
 And I also pay attention to automatic thoughts and behavior patterns that rule our lives, whether we are aware or not.
 I will tell you when self-protection strategies, which you may have developed during your childhood, perpetuate suffering.
 Over time, therapy will allow you to develop self-awareness and self-regulation skills that can be translated into relationships (including how we soothe ourselves and others) and work and play environments.

-Ongoing professional development is an important aspect of my work.
-I regularly attend courses and workshops to support and further my knowledge.
+I continue to pursue ongoing education to deepen my clinical work.
 I believe in treating everyone with respect and embracing differences.
 My goal is to approach various aspects of diversity—such as race, gender, sexual orientation, religion, class, ability, culture, and nationality—with an open and unbiased mindset.
 I abide by the National Association of Social Workers’ code of ethics, which maintains high standards of education, discipline, and practice.

 I WILL ...